Rose gold brush plating on sterling silver using our jewellery plating kit

 What equipment and solution you will need to rose gold brush plate

-Equipment; MF Rectifier or the LED Pen Plating Rectifier, Electrode Handle, Carbon Electrode (2 volts) or Platinum Electrode (3 volts), Short Swab, Red Lead Short x 1, Red Lead (1.5 metre) x 1, Black Lead, Crocodile Clip x 2, Plating Baker 250ml, Mesh Electrode 250ml, Rinse Beaker, Rinse Bottle, Conductive Strip, Gold Plated Jigging Wire.
+Equipment; MF Rectifier Mk II, Electrode Handle, Carbon Electrode (2 volts) or Platinum Electrode (3 volts), Short Swab, Red Lead Short x 1, Red Lead (1.5 metre) x 1, Black Lead, Crocodile Clip x 2, Plating Baker 250ml, Mesh Electrode 250ml, Rinse Beaker, Rinse Bottle, Conductive Strip, Gold Plated Jigging Wire.
 Solutions; Rose Gold Brush Plating Solution (18kt) 100ml, Cleaner 250ml, MPU 100ml

 Set up your equipment as shown in the picture.
-If you are using our MF Rectifier, please click HERE for instructions on setting it up for pen plating.
+If you are using our MF Rectifier Mk II, please click HERE for instructions on setting it up for the tank cleaning part of the project, and HERE for the brush plating part of the project.

-Make sure the two red leads connect both the cleaner beaker and the electrode handle to the MF Rectifier or the LED rectifier.
+Make sure the two red leads connect both the cleaner beaker and the electrode handle to the MF Rectifier.
 Fashion a hook from your Gold Plated Jigging Wire to hold the item safely while it is hanging in the Cleaner.
 Fit a Carbon Electrode or a Platinum Electrode into your Electrode Handle and slip on your Short Swab.

 Measuring out the Rose Gold Brush Plating Solution